xolox/vim-notes/README.md

     $ git read-tree --prefix=autoload/xolox/misc/ -u vim-misc/master
     $ git commit -m "Merge vim-misc repository as subdirectory"

+To update a plug-in repository to the latest versions of the miscellaneous auto-load scripts I execute the following command:

+    $ git pull -s subtree vim-misc master

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/misc> and <http://github.com/xolox/vim-misc>.